- A rectocele is when your rectum bulges forward into your vaginal wall.

 How is a rectocele diagnosed?

-See your doctor if you have any symptoms.
-Your doctor will probably ask you about your symptoms and how they affect your daily life.
-Your doctor might conduct an internal pelvic examination, and might recommend an ultrasound.
-You might be referred to a specialist.
+Your doctor will ask you about your symptoms and how they affect your daily life.
+They might examine you.

 FIND A HEALTH SERVICE — Our Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use our Question Builder for general tips on what to ask your GP or specialist.